rook/rook/Documentation/ceph-upgrade.md

 Let's get started!

 ### 1. Configure manifests
-**IMPORTANT:** Ensure that you are using the latest manifests from the `release-0.9` branch.
-If you have custom configuration options set in your old manifests, you will need to also alter those values in the v0.9 manifests.
-It may be notable that the `serviceAccount` property has been removed from the CephCluster CRD; default values will now be used.
+**IMPORTANT:** Ensure that you are using the latest manifests from the `release-1.0` branch.
+If you have custom configuration options set in your 0.9 manifests, you will need to also alter those values in the 1.0 manifests.

 If your cluster does not use the `rook-ceph-system` and `rook-ceph` namespaces, you will need to replace all manifest references to these namespaces with references to those used by your cluster.